 From the mid-1990s onwards, a new infrastructure gradually developed at the department (the same thing happened at other departments at the faculty) with the establishment of a number of centres at the Department of Chemistry.
 Apart from the grants from the Danish National Science Research Council (SNF), the Danish Technical Research Council (STVF) and the National Agency of Technology (TS), it was mainly brought about by the creation of the Danish National Research Foundation (DG) and the Strategic Research Council (DSF), which had provided fairly large grants to a number of research centres based at the Department of Chemistry since 1991:

-Many of the above-mentioned centres are also an integral part of the Interdisciplinary Nanoscience Center (iNANO) at Aarhus University.
+Many of the above-mentioned centres are/were also an integral part of the Interdisciplinary Nanoscience Center (iNANO) at Aarhus University.

 The centres work closely with universities, research centres and industrial companies in Denmark and abroad.
 In addition, the department's staff participate in centres based at other universities in Denmark and abroad, and the department's centres involve several of the department's own employees cutting across the borders of former sections.
 The old departmental structure has therefore largely disappeared and been replaced by scientific communities with shared interests, shared instruments and collaboration about graduate schools.